-You can search for specific areas or locations by using the search bar in the upper part of the mapviewer.
-You can search for areas by their name or any coordinate system.
+You can search for specific areas or locations by using the search bar in the top of the mapviewer.
+Search for areas by their name or any coordinate system.
 For this lesson, let’s search for Capitol Peak (a 14,000 ft peak in Colorado).
-If you type “Capitol Peak” into the search bar and press enter or click Go, it will navigate to the peak.
+If you type “Capitol Peak” into the search bar and press enter , it will navigate to the peak.

 Before you can save a map, you have to add an object such as marker, line or polygon.
 This is really important so I’ll say it again: you CANNOT save a map until you’ve put an object on that map.

 For this example, I've made a new marker using the +Add button at the top of the objects menu.
 Markers are a great way to identify points of interest on your map.
 A marker will appear in the center of the map and a dialog will appear in the lower right hand corner.

 You can move the marker by either clicking and dragging the marker on the map to where you want it to be or entering in coordinates in the dialog box.
 You can also edit your marker using the dialog box.